 Under this partnership, ‘Micro Mortgage Loan’ up to a maximum value of NPR 400,000 will be provided for the purpose of construction/reconstruction of residential buildings on land owned by borrower or his/her immediate family member.
 Special pricing/concession may be provided to the victims of the Gorkha Earthquake in line with Nepal Rastra Bank’s guidelines.
 The maximum value of such loans shall be NPR 200,000.
 No loan will exceed a maximum tenure of 60 months including a 12 months’ moratorium period.

 ‘Laxmi Udyami Karja’ will be provided to finance the working capital requirement and capital expenditure of the small businesses.
 This is the first instance where a ‘D’ class microfinance bank customers will be catered by ‘A’ class commercial bank branches.
 The loan will be provided for a maximum tenure of 84 months and up to a maximum value of NPR 1.00 million.
 Financial literacy programs will also be operated for the first 12 months to enable better financial management and understanding for the borrowers.

-As of December 2017, the bank has been able to disburse loans amounting to NPR 698 million to 2,055 customers, exceeding the target.
+As of March 2018, the bank has been able to disburse loans amounting to NPR 849 million to over 2,400 customers.